MalTheLegend104/WallShell/docs/custom_console_setup.md

 # Custom Setup

-You should only consider doing this if you are on a non-standard system that isn't Windows or unix based.
+You should only consider doing this if you are on a non-standard system that isn't Windows or Unix based.

 There are several things that need to be defined: